What If My Home Insurance Claim is Denied?

 For many Colorado residents, their home is their single most valuable asset.
-This is why you take out homeowners' insurance to protect you against potential damages or losses related to your real property.
+This is why you take out homeowners’ insurance to protect you against potential damages or losses related to your real property.
 Unfortunately, having insurance is no guarantee the insurer will pay your claim without question.
-Indeed, many homeowners are surprised to find that when they file a claim, the insurance company refuses to pay or offers to settle for less than the full measure of their property damage.
+Indeed, many homeowners are surprised to find that when they file a claim, the home insurance company refuses to pay or offers to settle for less than the full measure of their property damage.

 “Their job is to resolve that claim for the smallest amount possible,” says Thomas W. Henderson, an insurance coverage attorney at Burg Simpson in Englewood, “and often that means it’s not fully compensating policyholders for their loss.”

-1. Figure Out Why the Claim Was Denied
+1. Why was the Insurance Claim Denied?

 - The policyholder failed to timely notify the insurer of the damage or otherwise failed to meet a precondition of coverage.